Kitten with a Whip is a 1964 exploitation crime drama film directed by Douglas Heyes, starring Ann-Margret and John Forsythe.

-Kitten with a Whip is a 1965 exploitation film starring Ann-Margret and John Forsythe.Forsythe plays David Stratton, a candidate running for the U.S. Senate who finds that Jody, an escaped juvenile delinquent (Ann-Margret) broke into his house while he was away.
+David Stratton (Forsythe), a candidate running for the U.S. Senate whose wife is out of town, comes home one night to find that Jody (Ann-Margret), an escaped juvenile delinquent, has broken into his house.
 A combination of crocodile tears followed by extortion ends up with him trying to keep Jody both in his house and away from the press, the police and his family.
 Things get worse when Jody's gang of friends shows up, and before he knows it he's held hostage taking a wounded man to Tijuana for off-the-record medical treatment.
 Where do Jody's sympathies really lie?
-And how is David going to keep all of this from ruining his campaign?For the Mystery Science Theater 3000 version, please go to the episode recap page.
+And how is David going to keep all of this from ruining his campaign?

 Kitten with a Whip contains the following tropes:

 - Affably Evil: Ron might be a Straw Nihilist who enables his friends' crimes and is an accomplice in them basically holding Stratton hostage, but he also comes across as a genuinely nice guy.
 He respectfully refers to Stratton as "buddy" or "sir" in a way that seems genuine, he never threatens Stratton but does make it clear that he expects Stratton to help them out, and he tries his hardest to keep Psycho Party Member Buck under control (though he fails hard at that in the end, at least he tries) even letting Buck punch him in the face at one point in order to spare Stratton from the same

 - Ambiguous Disorder: The most the movie says about Jody is that she's "troubled" but her wild mood swings and erratic, often violent behavior suggest something far more severe.